crenaz/tensorflow-FirstApp/README.md

 # TensorflowFirstApp

 Whelp, here we go barging head-first into the field of machine learning.
-As I am not a data scientist, I'll just be using Keras with TensorFlow so that I don't have to train my own models.
+As I am not a data scientist, I'll just be using a beginner TensorFlow tutorial.

 *Original README continues below*